EPCCed/eidf-docs/docs/services/gpuservice/index.md

 ## Service Access

-Users should have an [EIDF Account](../../access/project.md) as access to the EIDF GPU Service can only be obtained through an EIDF virtual machine.
+Users should have an [EIDF Account](../../access/project.md) as the EIDF GPU Service is only accessible through EIDF Virtual Machines.

-Project Leads can request access to the EIDF GPU Service from VMs in an existing project through a service request to the EIDF helpdesk.
+Existing projects can request access to the EIDF GPU Service through a service request to the [EIDF helpdesk](https://portal.eidf.ac.uk/queries/submit) or emailing eidf@epcc.ed.ac.uk .

-Otherwise, Project Leads need to apply for a new EIDF project and specify access to the EIDF GPU service.
+New projects wanting to using the GPU Service should include this in their EIDF Project Application.

 Each project will be given a namespace within the EIDF GPU service to operate in.

-Typically, the namespace is the same as the EIDF project code but with 'ns' appended, i.e. `eidf989ns` for a project with code 'eidf989'.
+This namespace will normally be the EIDF Project code appended with ’ns’, i.e. `eidf989ns` for a project with code 'eidf989'.

 Once access to the EIDF GPU service has been confirmed, Project Leads will be give the ability to add a kubeconfig file to any of the VMs in their EIDF project - information on access to VMs is available [here](../../access/virtualmachines-vdi.md).

-All EIDF VMs with the project kubeconfig file downloaded can access the EIDF GPU Service using the kubectl API.
+All EIDF VMs with the project kubeconfig file downloaded can access the EIDF GPU Service using the kubectl command line tool.

 The VM does not require to be GPU-enabled.